-This tasty chicken chow mein recipe is a quick and easy to prepare healthy veg-filled dinner with lots of flavour.
-This delicious Chinese stir-fries recipe is a courtesy from celebrity chef Ken Hom, so you know it’s a good one.
+Ken Hom’s chicken chow mein recipe is a quick and easy to prepare healthy veg-filled dinner with lots of flavour.
 Stir-fries like this chicken chow mein, require a wok, so make sure you’ve got one in your kitchen before you start chopping up the ingredients.
 This chicken chow mein takes only 40mins in total to prepare, so you can have a delicious meal made from scratch on the dinner table in less than an hour.
 First off you’ll need to cook the noodles in boiling water, but don’t forget to set 10mins aside to marinate the chicken.
 Noodles can dried or fresh, fresh will taste much better.
 For the marinade, which really packs a pungent flavour in the chicken, you will need soy sauce, dry sherry, sesame oil, salt and freshly ground white pepper.
 Although this recipe includes chicken and certain vegetables like mange tout and onions, you can use swap or add any ingredients you’d like such as fish, meat, poultry or other vegetables.
 Enjoy this quick and simple dish after a busy day or just when you can’t be bothered making anything complicated.

 - 225g (8oz) dried or fresh egg noodles